yisiox/tp/docs/UserGuide.md

 * Existing values will be updated to the input values.
 * When editing assets, the existing assets of the person will be removed i.e adding of assets is not cumulative.
 * You can remove all the person’s tags by typing `t\` without specifying any tags after it.
-* You can remove all the person’s assets by typing `a\` without specifying any assets after it.
+* You can remove all the person’s assets by typing `A\` without specifying any assets after it.

 ---